-Conference on College Composition and Communication (CCCC), March 1988, Updated 1992
+Conference on College Composition and Communication (CCCC), March 1988, Updated 1992, Revised March 2015

 The National Language Policy is a response to efforts to make English the “official” language of the United States.
 This policy recognizes the historical reality that, even though English has become the language of wider communication, we are a multilingual society.
 All people in a democratic society have the right to education, to employment, to social services, and to equal protection under the law.
 No one should be denied these or any civil rights because of linguistic differences.
-This policy would enable everyone to participate in the life of this multicultural nation by ensuring continued respect both for English, our common language, and for the many other languages that contribute to our rich cultural heritage.
+This policy enables everyone to participate in the life of this multicultural nation by ensuring continued respect both for English, our common language, and for the many other languages that contribute to our rich cultural heritage.

 CCCC National Language Policy

 Be it resolved that CCCC members promote the National Language Policy adopted at the Executive Committee meeting on March 16, 1988.
 This policy has three inseparable parts: